inspec/train-habitat/README.md

 ### Dual-mode transport

-Because habitat exposes some facts by its HTTP Gateway API, and some facts by its CLI tool `hab`, this Train Transport has three modes of operation:
+Because Habitat exposes some facts by its HTTP Gateway API, and some facts by its CLI tool `hab`, this Train Transport has three modes of operation:

  * Using only the HTTP API (no ability to query packages, but rich ability to query rings)
  * Using only the `hab` CLI command (limitations TBD)
  * Using both (full capabilities)

-When creating a train-habitat Connection, there are thus two sets of options, prefixed with `api_` and `cli_` respectively.
+When creating a `train-habitat` Connection, there are thus two sets of options, prefixed with `api_` and `cli_` respectively.
 You must provide at least one set.

 ### API-Mode options